 - or other combinations

 of images or spectra that are not produced by the standard processing pipelines.
-HLSPs for JWST may be be composed or derived from non-JWST data, including ground-based data, provided that they are critical to the goals of the primary JWST program.
+HLSPs for JWST may be be composed or derived in part from non-JWST data, including ground-based data, provided that they are critical to the goals of the primary JWST program.

 Requirements for HLSP contributions

 In order to enable meaningful searches on contributed datasets, and to provide a consistent and comprehensive set of metadata to users, there are a variety of requirements and recommendations for contributed datasets, in the following categories:

 - Acceptable data formats and data organization